delta3d/delta3d/delta3d/examples/testWeather/readme.txt

 or decreased by setting the visibility.
 The amount of clouds can be changed as well.
 The time of day is determined by your system clock.

-The gui_fl debugging window is automatically created to interact with Weather class.
+The Inspector window is automatically created to interact with Weather class.
 Just select the "weather" instance and the weather parameters will be displayed.

 Instructions
 ------------
 Win32 Source:
-- Open examples/examples.sln.
+- Open VisualStudio\testWeather\testWeather.sln.
 - Build testWeather.
 - Start testWeather.

 Win32 Binary:
-- Go to examples/testWeather/Release.
+- Go to bin.
 - Double-click testWeather.exe.

 Linux Source:
-- Run 'cmake .' from examples/ directory.
-- To build all examples: run 'make' from examples/
-- To build only testWeather: run 'make' from examples/testWeather.
+- To build only testWeather, from the root delta3d folder: scons bin/testWeather

-- Enter examples/testWeather directory.
+Linux Binary:
+- cd bin
-- Run 'testWeather'.
+- ./testWeather

 Controls
 --------